imskm/kore-doc/applications/koreconf.md

 listeners can either be ipv4/ipv6 addresses or unix sockets.

 The old bind and bind_unix configuration options have been migrated since Kore 4.0.0 to these server contexts.
+Note that the bind_unix option has been renamed to unix.

 You can also turn off TLS in a server context by specifying the **tls no** option inside of a context.